FailAcademy/learning/wdp-vancouver/_projects/project-04.md

 	- Fetch a list of recent encounters
 	- Remove a colonist from the colony
 	- Determine if a colonist has already registered
+	- Create a new ailen type
+	- Create a new encounter

 **Stretch goals:**